LokendraPandey1/StockIt/README.md

 - `NEWS_API_KEY` — (optional) NewsAPI.org API key
 - `MARKETAUX_API_KEY` — (optional) Marketaux API key

----

-## Troubleshooting

-- Import errors for a missing module: install it with `pip install <module>` (e.g., `yfinance`).
-- Database authentication or connection failures: ensure PostgreSQL is running and `.env` values are correct.
-- API fetch errors / rate limits: API providers (Alpha Vantage, NewsAPI, Marketaux) often have rate limits — use keys responsibly, and consider switching to free data sources like Yahoo Finance when possible.

----

-## Next steps / Suggested improvements

-- Add `yfinance` to `requirements.txt` (used by `yahoo_finance_fetcher.py`).
-- Add a `.gitignore` entry for `.env` and database or log artifacts if not present.
-- Add unit tests and CI (GitHub Actions) for ETL and fetchers.
-- Add Docker support for easier, portable DB + app setup.

----

 If you'd like, I can also: